 • Data Enrichment: Apply changes and updates to existing data while inserting new records to ensure the table reflects the most current state of the data.

-Delta Table Use Cases and Applications
+What Are the Use Cases and Applications of Delta Tables?

 Delta tables offer robust features for managing and processing large-scale data, making them highly versatile across various use cases and applications.
 Here are some key use cases and applications of Delta tables: